Nature connectedness: Relationship with well-being

 There are also many benefits from feeling connected to nature at the state level.
 Simply walking in nature for fifteen minutes (in comparison to walking in an urban environment) increases an individual's subjective connectedness to nature, positive affect, attentional capacity (as measured by the number of errors they made in a cognitive task) and their ability to reflect on a life problem.
 A life problem could be anything from finding enough time to study to resolving a fight participants had with close friends, significant others, or family members.
 These relationships were mediated by state nature connectedness (not attentional capacity or self-awareness as previously suggested).
 State nature connectedness has also been found to relate to vitality.
 Vitality is defined as having both physical and mental energy and it increases positive affect.
 In five studies, researchers found that nature exposure relates to vitality at a state level.
 Nature exposure is also related to other indicators of positive functioning such as aspirations and goals.
 Nature exposure increases intrinsic aspirations (personal growth, intimacy, and community) and decreases extrinsic aspirations (money, image, fame) at a state level.
-The achievement of intrinsic goals relates to well-being whereas, the achievement of extrinsic aspirations relates to ill-being.
+The achievement of intrinsic goals relates to well-being, whereas the achievement of extrinsic aspirations relates to ill-being.
 Nature connectedness and autonomy were found to mediate the relation between nature exposure and intrinsic/extrinsic aspirations.
 Nature exposure also increased participants' generosity as measured by the amount of money they chose to donate to another student.
 As participants' immersion increased in the nature slides, their intrinsic aspirations and generosity did as well.
 However, as participants' immersion increased in the non-nature (or built) slides, their extrinsic aspirations increased while their generosity decreased.

 Finally, even subtle nature manipulations can increase well-being or other indicators of well-being.
-For instance, simply having plants in a lab can increase intrinsic aspirations, decrease extrinsic aspirations, and encourage more generous decision making.
+For instance, simply having plants in a lab can increase intrinsic aspirations, decrease extrinsic aspirations, and encourage more generous decision-making.
 These effects were also mediated by nature connectedness and autonomy.
 Also, virtual nature has been found to provide some psychological benefits (but not as much as real nature).
 These studies demonstrate the positive relationship between nature exposure, feeling connected to nature, and subjective well-being.

+Relationship with mental health

 Environmental relationship

 Researchers believe that if humans feel a part of nature and are more connected to nature, they will feel a responsibility to care for nature and protect it.
 As Stephen Jay Gould said: